yngveha/Digital-System-Design/testbenches/structure.md

 ...
 ```

-If we look at the pseudo code above, it is obvious that the list soon grows tiresomly long, and that dependence between stimuli and data must be maintained manually.
+If we look at the pseudo code above, it is obvious that the list easily grows tiresomly long, and that dependence between stimuli and data must be maintained manually.
 This increases the level of frustration for each change necessary, and it is hard to see when we reach or test or coverage targets looking at the code.

 ## What scales well?